saleor/apps/.changeset/shiny-meals-wait.md

 "saleor-app-taxes": minor
 ---

-Added order_cancelled webhook handler with an implemention for Avatax.
-The transactions for corresponding orders in Saleor will be voided in Avatax dashboard.
+Added `ORDER_CANCELLED` webhook handler with an implementation for Avatax.
+The transactions for corresponding orders in Saleor will be voided in the Avatax dashboard.